Supercapacitor: Electrodes for pseudocapacitors

-MnO2 and RuO2 are typical materials used as electrodes for pseudocapacitors, since they have the electrochemical signature of a capacitive electrode (linear dependence on current versus voltage curve) as well as exhibiting faradaic behavior.
+MnO2 and RuO2 are typical materials used as electrodes for pseudocapacitors, since they have the electrochemical signature of a capacitive electrode (linear dependence on current versus voltage curve) as well as exhibiting aic behavior.
 Additionally, the charge storage originates from electron-transfer mechanisms rather than accumulation of ions in the electrochemical double layer.
 Pseudocapacitors were created through faradaic redox reactions that occur within the active electrode materials.
 More research was focused on transition-metal oxides such as MnO2 since transition-metal oxides have a lower cost compared to noble metal oxides such as RuO2.
 Moreover, the charge storage mechanisms of transition-metal oxides are based predominantly on pseudocapacitance.
 Two mechanisms of MnO2 charge storage behavior were introduced.
 The first mechanism implies the intercalation of protons (H+) or alkali metal cations (C+) in the bulk of the material upon reduction followed by deintercalation upon oxidation.